 How Many Times Can You Split HDMI?

 The number of times you can split HDMI depends on the splitter’s capabilities.
 Splitter outputs generally range from two to eight.
 Keep in mind that increasing the number of splits requires more power in the splitter.

 Not all HDMI splitters support 4K.
 Always check the specifications before purchasing.
 Newer models are more likely to support 4K, but older models may only support 1080p.
 High-speed cables compatible with 4K resolutions are also necessary.

 Is It Possible to Use an HDMI Switch as a Splitter?

-What’s the Difference Between an HDMI Splitter and an HDMI Audio Extractor?
+What’s the Difference Between a Splitter and an HDMI Audio Extractor?

 An HDMI splitter divides video signals into multiple copies, sending audio-visual data to each output device.
 In contrast, an HDMI audio extractor solely extracts audio from the HDMI signal, enabling you to send it to a separate device, like a speaker system, while the video signal goes to a TV.